FAQs for Just Roughin' It

 Phoenix area day hikes and kayaking trips can be scheduled with at least 48 hrs noticed depending on availability.

-What is your payment and cancellation policy?
+What is your payment and cancellation policy for backpacking trips?

 Pricing for all of our trips does not include guide gratuity.
 Our guides are awesome - they deserve a little extra $!
 Tips are usually 10% of the total trip price.